JoslynFu/Climate-Analysis/assignment/climate.md

 ## Trend from the Graph

+The x-axis in the graph is year, the y-axis is CO2 level (parts per million).

 According to the dataset, C02 level usually reaches its annual maximum around May and June, and its minimum around September and Octobor.
 Based on our research, much of this variation happens because of the role of